 In our example, the plugin imported all the widgets except one.
 This is because the plugin found that a duplicate widget already existed in our Footer Copyright widget area.
 All the other widgets were correctly saved to the widget area, in the correct order.

 Troubleshooting your widget import

 Some themes have custom widgets that are only available in that theme.
-Examples of custom widgets can be About Me widgets, Testimonials or Instagram galleries.
+Examples of custom widgets can be About Me widgets, Testimonials widget or Instagram galleries.

 When you import your widgets to a website that is using a different theme, the custom widgets might not show up correctly.
 You may see an error report.